Eng

 Learn about flu vaccinations, flu symptoms, and treatments

 Influenza (flu) is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness.
 Serious outcomes of flu infection can result in hospitalization or death.
-Everyone 6 months and older should get a flu vaccine every season, especially those at high risk of flu complications, such as young children, adults 65 and older, pregnant women, and people with certain health conditions.
+Everyone 6 months and older should get a flu vaccine every season, especially those at high risk of flu complications, such as young children, adults aged 65 and older, pregnant women, and individuals with certain underlying health conditions.

 The St. Mary’s County Health Department (SMCHD) hosts free flu vaccine clinics for children ages six months – 18 years each fall.
-No appointments are necessary.
+No appointments are necessary unless noted.

 The best way to prevent seasonal flu is to get vaccinated each year, but good health habits can also help stop the spread of germs and prevent respiratory illnesses like the flu.